panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 `1` and `2` are keys in `numbersMap`.
 The type of these keys, *number*, remains the same.

-Continuing, you can use booleans as keys inside a map:
+You can also use booleans as keys inside a map:

 ```javascript{6}
 const booleansMap = new Map();